Identity Theft and Credit Card Fraud Statistics for 2023

 Many or all of the products here are from our partners that compensate us.
 It’s how we make money.
 But our editorial integrity ensures our experts’ opinions aren’t influenced by compensation.
 Terms may apply to offers listed on this page.

 The latest identity theft and credit card fraud statistics paint a bleak picture.
 Since 2020, they have been among the most common types of fraud.
-While reports of identity theft and credit card fraud have dropped, as of the first half of 2023 they remain above pre-pandemic levels.
+While reports of identity theft and credit card fraud have dropped, they remained above pre-pandemic levels over the course of 2023.

-After doubling between 2019 and 2020, reports of identity theft continued to grow in 2021 with nearly 1.4 million people being impacted.
-1.1 million reports of identity theft were collected by the Federal Trade Commission (FTC) in 2022 and 559,000 reports have been filed to the FTC through the first half of 2023.
+After doubling between 2019 and 2020, reports of identity theft continued to grow in 2021, and nearly 1.4 million people were impacted.
+Approximately 1.1 million reports of identity theft were collected by the Federal Trade Commission (FTC) in 2022 and 1 million reports were filed in 2023.

 Read on for a full report covering identity theft statistics, how these crimes have evolved, the demographics at the biggest risk, and much more.